 Terrain will vary each day, but includes a mix of local trails, farm track, NZ Cycle Trails and single track – so be prepared to really see what you, your team mate and your bike are really made of.
 Overall, the course is non-technical so a good set of lungs will be your most important asset.

-Starting in Christchurch and finishing in Queenstown, The Pioneer is a 545 kilometre point to point course with over 15,000 metres elevation, taking in some of the most spectacular highlights of the Southern Alps including the Port Hills of Christchurch, Aoraki/Mt Cook (NZ’s highest mountain), Lake Pukaki, the Ohau range, Pisa range and Snow Farm.
-Every part of the course will be marked, navigation skills not required, with several check points and aid stations on each day to keep you on-track and well looked after.
-Each day’s racing will finish in a different host-town with local hospitality on offer, ensuring each one of your over-night stays is unique and enjoyable.
-And to cap it all off we’ve put the finish line in Queenstown, adventure capital of New Zealand and an amazing place to celebrate achieving something truly epic!
+The course is marked, navigation skills are not required, and you will pass several check points and aid stations to keep you on-track and well looked after.
+Each day’s racing finishes in a host-town with local hospitality on offer, ensuring each stage is unique and enjoyable.
+To cap it all off you will finish back in Queenstown, an amazing place to celebrate achieving something truly epic!

 And so your journey begins…

 On day one you will experience some of Queenstown’s best X-Country riding on Coronet Peak.
 Starting and finishing at the ski field base building, the Pioneer Prologue consists of one loop that is over 40% single track and includes the legendary Rude Rock trail.